SECURITIES AND EXCHANGE COMMISSION

-Cree and Infineon issued a joint press release announcing the execution of the closing of the Transaction.
+On June 11, 2019, Cree, Inc. (the “Company”) issued a press release updating its financial guidance for the fourth quarter of fiscal year 2019, which was previously provided in the Company’s third quarter results release on May 1, 2019.
 The press release is furnished as Exhibit 99.1 and incorporated by reference into Item 7.01 of this report.

-The information in this Item 7.01, including Exhibit 99.1, shall not be deemed “filed” for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that section.
-Furthermore, the information in this report shall not be deemed incorporated by reference into the filings of the Company under the Securities Act of 1933, as amended.
+The information in this Item 7.01, including Exhibit 99.1, shall not be deemed “filed” for the purposes of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise subject to the liability of that Section.
+Furthermore, the information in Item 7.01 of this report shall not be deemed incorporated by reference into the filings of the Company under the Securities Act of 1933, as amended.

 Financial Statements and Exhibits